 SCD predominantly affects low and middle–income countries, with India bearing the third–highest global burden in the number of SCD births, following Nigeria and Democratic Republic of the Congo.
 The disease predominantly affects the tribal populations in central India, with 80 percent of this demographic residing in ten states.
 In central India, approximately 1 in 86 births are affected by SCD, with around 20 percent of these children dying before their second birthday.

-A national mission to eliminate sickle cell disease
+A national mission to address the burden of sickle cell disease

-In 2023, the government introduced the National Sickle Cell Anemia Elimination Mission (NSCAEM), expanding its previous efforts to address the disease burden, with the ambitious goal of eliminating SCD as a public health issue by the year 2047.
+In 2023, the Government of India introduced the National Sickle Cell Anemia Elimination Mission (NSCAEM), expanding its previous efforts to address the disease burden, with the ambitious goal of eliminating SCD as a public health issue by the year 2047.

 The mission aims to provide affordable, accessible, and quality care to all SCD patients while reducing disease prevalence.
 It combines screening and awareness strategies to ensure early detection and treatment while promoting awareness and education so that people do not unintentionally pass it on to their children.